andyfv/sailfishos-ux-case-study/SailfishOS-UX-Case-Study.md

 #### * Top Menu

- What can be done there?
+ What can be done here?
 The `Top Menu` can be accessed from three places - from `Home, Events, In-App`.
-What if we want more "one-hand" friendly usage.
+What about "one-handed" usage.
 What if the swipe direction from `Home` to `Events` is stored and used for rearanging the `Top Menu` in a more compact form.
-Demonstration will clear out the idea.
+A demonstration will clear things out.

 <p align="center">